flyx/flyx.org/nix-flakes-latex.md

 And it points to our `/nix/store`.

 As shown by this minimal example, our `flake.nix` is not just a build system, but also manages all dependencies that are required to build our document.
-Now, let's explore what happens when we use packages in our LaTeX document.

 ## Producing Identical Documents <span class="note">added 2021-11-30</span>